-NATO troops, especially the United States and Great Britain, utilize the MOLLE system.
-These systems are often employed by law enforcement agencies as well.
+NATO troops, especially the United States armed forces and British armies, utilize the MOLLE system.
+MOLLE’s usefulness is often employed by law enforcement agencies as well.

 By utilizing the MOLLE systems PALS ladder system for attaching gear, the weight can be more evenly distributed around the carrier’s body (see pic below).
 This enables you to carry more gear with greater ease.

-If you really want to get all decked out in MOLLE gear for your “survival outfit” for SHTF/TEOTWAWKI, the best thing for you to start out with would be the chest rig.
+If you really want to get all decked out in MOLLE gear for your “survival outfit”, the best thing for you to start out with would be the chest rig.
 The chest rig comes in several different forms, depending on the manufacturer and style.

 Features of the chest rig are criss-cross style back straps with padded shoulder straps.
 These help to provide for the wearer comfort while he or she packs a half dozen rifle magazines, and another half dozen pistol magazines (or whatever else they want to put in there).